jaymurphy1997/grav-plugin-gtm-plugin/README.md

 # Gtm Plugin Plugin

-**This README.md file should be modified to describe the features, installation, configuration, and general usage of the plugin.**

 The **Gtm Plugin** Plugin is an extension for [Grav CMS](https://github.com/getgrav/grav).
-Installs Google Tag Manager code and updates the dataLayer.
+Installs Google Tag Manager code and updates the dataLayer without any changes to code.

 ## Installation